aragon/connect/docs/advanced/app-connectors.md

 #### appConnect\(app, connector\)

 The function returned by `createAppConnector()`, called by app authors.
-Takes these parameters:
+It takes these parameters:

 | Name        | Type                             | Description                                                                                                                                                                      |
 | ----------- | -------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |